619 Hennepin Avenue,

 When it opened in 1911, the Grand Theatre, or New Grand Theatre as it was briefly called, was a vaudeville house, but by the 1920’s, was showing movies only.
 It was part of the F & R circuit.
 The Grand Theatre was wired for sound in 1928, but by 1936 had closed.

-Two years later, it was completely remodeled, in Art Moderne style, seating around 1,000, as the Gopher Theatr.
+Two years later, it was completely remodeled, in Art Moderne style, seating around 1,000, and opening as the Gopher Theatre on October 29, 1938.
 The name was chosen by a contest, and comes from the University of Minnesota’s Golden Gophers football team.

 Unlike its Neo-Classical predecessor, the Gopher Theatre was then-very modern looking.
 It featured the colors of the University of Minnesota, maroon and gold on its Vitrolite exterior and tall tower-style marquee.
 The interior was done in shades of white and pink.